 “The national science agenda stimulates cooperation, creativity and innovation”.
 And the national scientific agenda “offers players excellent opportunities to come together”.
 These sentences in the introduction to the national scientific agenda are the motivation behind Sanquin presenting you with its own scientific agenda for research into the Dutch national blood supply.

 "Together with the donor, we ensure a better life for patients".

 Sanquin is a knowledge-driven not-for-profit organisation that supplies life-saving products, focussing on the needs of the care sector.
 Through scientific research, we look for and find new solutions for medical problems in the field of transfusion medicine, haematology and immunology.
 We are constantly aware of our responsibility to handle the donors’ gift carefully, responsibly and effectively, and to put the patients’ safety and welfare first.

 Sanquin consists of the following divisions: Blood Bank, Diagnostic Services, Reagents, Research and Sanquinnovate.
 The core of Sanquin’s is the voluntary and unremunerated donor.

 Sanquin’s products and services fall within five medical needs, and these medical needs also form the basis of our research programme.
 The five medical needs are:

 • Bleeding and hemostasis

 • Vascular diseases and inflammation

-The relationship with the national science agenda of each of these medical needs is described below.
+The relationship with the national science agenda of each of these medical needs is described for each medical need.